-I am head of a primary school on the west flank of Milton Keynes in the UK.
-Before doing this job I did a similar one for over 8 years in a wonderful school in Shropshire, which taught me the value of bringing my faith in Jesus Christ into a largely secular setting.
+Until recently, I was a head of a primary school on the west flank of Milton Keynes in the UK.
+Before doing that job I did a similar one for over 8 years in a wonderful school in Shropshire, which taught me the value of bringing my faith in Jesus Christ into a largely secular setting.
 Before that, in 2002, I was the acting head of a small school in Shropshire for two terms, but left prior to the predicted coronary!
 Over the years, I have learnt tons from people in the profession, especially in Europe.

 I trained as a teacher at the University of Wales in Aberystwyth in 1993-4 and taught firstly in the Swansea Valley and then north of Telford before getting into headship.